(1190 words, part 5 of 7)

 Median U.S. household income is about $80,000 today but if it had kept pace with productivity since 1971, it would be about $131,000 now.
 What does this do to political power, if one class keeps all productivity gains for 50+ years—effectively two generations?
 Exactly what’s happening now.
 Western society now features a bifurcation of class interests so stark that the ruling class barely hides that they now own government and media.
 They have such complete control that they feel they don’t have to.
 Trump’s tax plan will suck $1,000 a year out of the poorest households, and hand $380,000 a year to the richest households.
 It will be the largest wealth transfer in U.S. history, and it’s all out in the open.
 Your Democratic Party politicians are still voting to confirm this administration’s nominees.

 I say “ruling class” because they have class solidarity.
 Folks will tell you “they aren’t one entity,” and that’s right, but in the ways that matter, they act like it.
-This summer, investors in UnitedHealthCare sued that company when the company stopped denying so many claims in the wake of its CEO’s shooting.
+Last year, investors in UnitedHealthCare sued the company when it stopped denying so many claims in the wake of its CEO’s shooting.
 That’s right: the investors are suing because the company willingly provided a little more healthcare to people.
-Suing because they know that healthcare could have, instead, been money in their own pockets.
+Suing because they know that the care rendered to those patients could have, instead, been money in their pockets.
 They’re literally suing for damages!

 It’s been a bipartisan effort to allow drug makers to sell, for $1,000, cancer pills or insulin that cost 25 cents to make.
 This is violence.
 It never would be allowed if the ruling class didn’t have 100% capture over our government and therefore its agencies.
-Indeed, it’s literally not allowed in almost every other place but here.
+Indeed, shit like this is illegal in almost every other country.

-The Guardian, an outlet I have written for, showed its own ruling class ownership this month when it published 1,452 words on “Gaza’s children being bombed and starved” and the impact on us—witnesses to this—and not once mentioning who is doing the starving and bombing: i.e. Israel.
+The Guardian, an outlet I have written for, showed its own ruling class ownership when it published 1,452 words on “Gaza’s children being bombed and starved” and the impact on the public—witnesses to the bombing and starving—and not once mentioning who is doing the starving and bombing: i.e. Israel.
+This absurdity is class solidarity.

 “The point of class analysis isn’t to say that your landlord is a bad person,” said a recent social media commentator.
 “It’s to say that your landlord has class interests that directly oppose your own.
 They might not treat you like sh*t, but when push comes to shove they will put their income before your wellbeing.”